eldritch-boyfriend/Hannah-Montana-Linux-Apple-Silicon-Edition/README.md

 ```
 Note: This will take quite a while to complete.
 On my system, it takes around 10 minutes.
 It's also prone to eat up a lot of memory, so I recommend you close as many background apps as you can before building.

-Once the build is completed successfully, you will find an ISO titled `live-image-amd64.hybrid.iso` at the root of the repository.
+Once the build is completed successfully, you will find an ISO titled `live-image-arm64.hybrid.iso` at the root of the repository.

+## Features

+- 🍎 Native Apple Silicon (ARM64)
+- 💜 Original Hannah Montana Linux aesthetic
+- 🐧 Debian Live
+- 🖥 KDE Plasma 6
+- 💾 Bootable ISO
+- 🛠 Built using Debian live-build